amzn/style-dictionary/examples/advanced/variables-in-outputs/README.md

 #### How does it work

 The "build" command uses the `sd.config.js` file as the Style Dictionary configuration.
 It is configured to use JSON files in the `tokens/` directory as the source files.
-It adds a custom format directly in the configuration (as opposed to using the `.registerFormat()` method) that uses 2 new methods added as exposed utilities: `usesReference()` and `getReferences()`.
+It adds a custom format directly in the configuration (as opposed to using the `.registerFormat()` method) that uses 2 new methods added as exposed utilities: `usesReferences()` and `getReferences()`.
 Also, it uses a new configuration on some formats: `outputReferences: true` to include variable references in the output.

 #### What to look at